PKing70/gist-tester/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby Minimal Starter
+  Gist-Tester Gatsby Site
 </h1>

-## 🚀 Quick start
+## 🚀 Gist-Tester

-1.  **Create a Gatsby site.**
+1.  **Copy this Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the minimal starter.
+    Pre-reqs: you're ready for Gatsby, which is the site generator for [devportal](https://dev.splunk.com).
+If not, read their [Documentation](https://www.gatsbyjs.com/docs/) first.

     ```shell
     # create a new Gatsby site using the minimal starter